jonnonz1/nz-statute-book/acts/public/2016/comprehensive-and-progressive-agreement-for-trans-pacific-partnership-amendment-act-2018.md

 ### 88 Section 15H amended (Provisional transitional safeguard measure)
 After section 15H(7), insert:
-  (8) No provisional transitional safeguard measure may be applied under the TPP.
+  (8) No provisional transitional safeguard measure may be applied under the CPTPP or the TPP.

 ## Part 9 — Amendments to the Tariff